thunderbird/webext-docs/compose.rst

       :type: (:ref:`folders.MailFolderId`, optional)
       :annotation: -- [Added in TB 125]

       An additional fcc folder which can be selected while composing the message.
 Cleared when set to :value:`null`.
+The permission :permission:`accountsRead` is required to use this property.

    .. api-member::